ET64/Simple-Game-With-Pygame/README.md

 <br>
 After installing python, if you don't have pygame installed, open your default terminal and paste this code: pip install pygame.
 <br>
 Now, copy paste all the code from the file "main.py" to your default text editor.
+Save the file as ".py".
 Finally, run the file!!!
 <br> </p>
   <h4> Thank you for visiting.
 I'm Ewnet and this is ET64. </h4>
   </body>